AdamMinton/dev-prod-result-checker/README.md

 4. Configure your automated tests in the dashboard_tests_config.csv file.
 Each line is a new test.
 Specify the dashboard name and ID.
 From there, add Filter Name and Filter Value Pairs.
 Unlimited pairs can be added as the script just loops through pairs of Columns.
 The name of the Filter must match the name as displayed on the dashboard.
 Dashboards can be specified more than once and with different filter values.
 5. Run the script

+It is recommended that Pull Requests be Required for the Looker Project.

 # Interpreting Output
 The script will either: